 What Makes a Great Email Marketing Analytics Report

 Great emails are a conversation.
 The only way to assess audience perception is by studying the reactions to your email.
 Clicks, shares, and replies are the "facial expressions" and "words" that a person uses to communicate.
-And that will tell you how well your conversation is going. –Seth Giammanco, Principal, Strategy and Technology at Minds On Design Lab
+And that will tell you how well your conversation is going.

-A great email marketing report is straight to the point, highlighting the KPIs for the analysis timeframe, and providing actionable insights. –Bryan Lozano, Vice President of Operations at Ad-Apt
+A great email marketing report is straight to the point, highlighting the key performance indicators for the analysis timeframe, and providing actionable insights.

-An excellent email marketing analytics report isn’t numerical mumbo jumbo.
+An excellent email analytics report isn’t numerical mumbo jumbo.
 To really stand out, you’ll need to do a bit of analysis while presenting their report in a palatable way.

 Visualizing Performance Metrics

-Email marketing isn’t just about mass sending a newsletter to potential customers and hoping for the best.
+It isn’t just about mass sending a newsletter to potential customers and hoping for the best.

-What is measured is improved, and it simply creates a better quality dialogue between clients and us when they can see performance and trends at a glance. –James Middleditch, Director at Digital Group Media
+What is measured is improved, and it simply creates a better quality dialogue between clients and us when they can see performance and trends at a glance.

 AgencyAnalytics Email Marketing Template - Graphs Example